0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/project/merge_requests/reviews/index.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-When you create a merge request, you want to request reviews from subject matter experts for the type of changes you're making.
+When you create a merge request, you want to request reviews from subject matter experts for the changes you're making.
 To decrease the number of review cycles for your merge request, consider requesting reviews from users listed in the project's approval rules.